Generic Name: risedronate tablets with calcium (RIS-e-DROE-nate/KAL-see-um)

 - Certain fractures of the thigh bone (femur) have been reported in patients using bisphosphonates.
 It is not known if bisphosphonates contributed to the fractures.
 Contact your doctor right away if you experience hip, thigh, or groin pain.
 Discuss any questions or concerns with your doctor.

 - Risedronate may cause jawbone problems in some patients.
-Your risk may be greater if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infections).
+Your risk may be greater the longer you take risedronate or if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infections).
 Your risk may also be greater if you have certain dental procedures or you use certain medicines or therapies (eg, chemotherapy, corticosteroids, radiation).
 Talk to your doctor about having a dental exam before you start to use risedronate.
 Ask your doctor any questions you may have about dental treatment while you use risedronate.

 - Proper dental care is important while you use risedronate.
 Brush and floss your teeth and visit the dentist regularly.